 A guarantor may need to update its counseling materials and teacher loan forgiveness processing procedures.

 The Department may need to update its counseling materials and teacher loan forgiveness processing procedures.

-CM Policy Committee CM Guarantor Designees Interested Industry Groups and Others CM Governing Board Representatives
+PROPOSAL DISTRIBUTED TO: CM Policy Committee CM Guarantor Designees Interested Industry Groups and Others sa/edited-kk